astronomer/ap-airflow/README.md

 <details>
 <summary>Click to expand Step-By-Step instructions</summary>

-1. Update the sub-micro version of the relevant version in `IMAGE_MAP` in `.circleci/common.py`.
+1. Update the postfix version of the relevant version in `IMAGE_MAP` in `.circleci/common.py`.

    Example:
    The latest AC version is `2.2.0-1` and we want to release `2.2.0-2`.